Spa Equipment Questions

 - What to do if there is an air lock in the hot tub.

-However, the worst thing for a spa cover is Ozone.
+The worst thing for a spa cover is Ozone.
 Ozone eats away at the bottom of spa covers.
 Many spas sold today come equipped with an ozonator.
 When the ozonator is turned on and used with frequent use it is doing its job but when there is a decrease in the usage and the ozonator is still on this leads to a layer of ozone gas to build up between the cover and water covers.
 Make sure you adjust your ozonator level according to your use of the spa.

 Make sure to use a cover cleaner to help keep your spa cover in good shape.